-Melania Trump And Barron Back In Public: Melania Wears Sunglasses At Night – Barron In Shark T-Shirt [Photos]
+Melania Trump And Barron Back In Public: Melania Wears Sunglasses At Night, Barron In Shark T-Shirt [Photos]

-After 12 days of no photos, First Lady Melania Trump has reappeared in the public eye, walking with Barron Trump and President Donald Trump.
-As seen in the above photo, Melania wore a white and red sundress as their son Barron donned a red shirt with wording about a shark.
+After 12 days of no photos, first lady Melania Trump has reappeared in the public eye, walking with Barron Trump and President Donald Trump.
+As seen in the above photo, Melania wore a white and red sundress as their son, Barron, donned a red shirt with wording about a shark.
 Barron’s shirt reads, “On your mark, tiger shark!”
-Barron’s shark t-shirt is already getting buzz on Reddit, with sold out versions of Barron’s t-shirt appearing on Zulily in green.
+Barron’s shark T-shirt is already getting buzz on Reddit, with sold out versions of the T-shirt appearing on Zulily in green.
 The below photo gallery shows that Melania wore her sunglasses even after dusk turned to nighttime.

-Melania, Barron and President Trump walked across the tarmac prior to boarding Air Force One at Morristown Municipal Airport, on Sunday, August 20.
+Melania, Barron, and President Trump walked across the tarmac prior to boarding Air Force One at Morristown Municipal Airport, on Sunday, August 20.
 The trio was photographed in Morristown, New Jersey, for their return to D.C.
 As seen in the following photo gallery, President Trump smiled and offered fist pumps in the air as he arrived with Melania and Barron at the White House.
-President Trump, Melania and Barron walked from Marine One on the South Lawn of the White House after coming back from Trump’s two-week working vacation in New Jersey.
-During that time, although President Trump was captured crashing a wedding and greeting guests at a wedding, Melania and Barron were rarely seen nor photographed.
+President Trump, Melania, and Barron walked from Marine One on the South Lawn of the White House after coming back from Trump’s two-week working vacation in New Jersey.
+During that time, although President Trump was captured crashing a wedding, Melania and Barron were rarely seen, or photographed.
 Melania can be seen smiling in some of the below photos.

-Melania Trump And Barron Back In Public: Melania Wears Sunglasses At Night – Barron In Shark T-Shirt [Photos]
+Melania Trump And Barron Back In Public: Melania Wears Sunglasses At Night, Barron In Shark T-Shirt [Photos]

 -